g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

     tx-queue-drops-per-second:          0
          tx-errors-per-second:          0
 ```
-And... it's ok!
+And... it's looking good!
 Our MVPN is working perfectly.

-But, let's add some constraints here.
-I'll start another stream to the group 239.0.0.2, but in this case we'll create a selective PMSI, in other words, this PMSI will be used for a specific group and source.
+But let's add some constraints here.
+I'll start another stream to the group 239.0.0.1, but in this case, we'll create a selective PMSI; in other words, this PMSI will be used for a specific group and source when the traffic exceeds the threshold.

-I'll limit the number of PMSIs that can be signalled in 4, and I'll create another template and apply some TE constraints in this LSP.
+I'll limit the number of PMSIs that can be signaled to 4, and I'll create another template and apply some TE constraints to this LSP.
 ```
 set routing-instances VRF-C2-HUB provider-tunnel selective tunnel-limit 4 set routing-instances VRF-C2-HUB provider-tunnel selective group 239.0.0.1/32 source 10.2.0.0/16 rsvp-te label-switched-path-template lsp-mcast-selec-p2mp-template
 set routing-instances VRF-C2-HUB provider-tunnel selective group 239.0.0.1/32 source 10.2.0.0/16 threshold-rate 500

-et protocols mpls label-switched-path lsp-mcast-selec-p2mp-template template set protocols mpls label-switched-path lsp-mcast-selec-p2mp-template bandwidth 60m set protocols mpls label-switched-path lsp-mcast-selec-p2mp-template priority 5 5 set protocols mpls label-switched-path lsp-mcast-selec-p2mp-template hop-limit 5 set protocols mpls label-switched-path lsp-mcast-selec-p2mp-template link-protection set protocols mpls label-switched-path lsp-mcast-selec-p2mp-template p2mp
+set protocols mpls label-switched-path lsp-mcast-selec-p2mp-template template set protocols mpls label-switched-path lsp-mcast-selec-p2mp-template bandwidth 60m set protocols mpls label-switched-path lsp-mcast-selec-p2mp-template priority 5 5 set protocols mpls label-switched-path lsp-mcast-selec-p2mp-template hop-limit 5 set protocols mpls label-switched-path lsp-mcast-selec-p2mp-template link-protection set protocols mpls label-switched-path lsp-mcast-selec-p2mp-template p2mp
 ```
-Our LSP will signal 60Mbps of BW, will have a priority value of 5, link-protection desired and can have a limit of 5 hops, like the template of inclusive PMSI.
+Our LSP will signal 60Mbps of BW, have a priority value of 5, desire link-protection, and have a hop limit of 5, just like the inclusive PMSI template.
-The selective PMSI will be signalled when the multicast stream exceed the threshold defined, that is 500kbps.
-When the traffic exceed this, the sender PE will advertise a route type 3, and the receiver PE will advertise a route type 4 as a responde, with this, the selective tree will be build and the selective PMSI will be signalled.
+The selective PMSI will be signaled when the multicast stream exceeds the defined threshold, which is 500kbps.
+When the traffic exceeds this, the sender PE will advertise a Type 3 route, and the receiver PE will advertise a Type 4 route as a response.
+With this, the selective tree will be built, and the selective PMSI will be signaled.

 Now, let's check the results.

-I'm still sending the stream with 1Mbps
+I'm still sending the stream at 1Mbps:
 ```
 [admin@CE2-1] /tool/traffic-generator> quick tx-template=multicast mbps=1
 Columns: SEQ, ID, TX-PACKET, TX-RATE, RX-PACKET, RX-RATE, RX-OOO, RX-BAD-CSUM, LOST-PACKET, LOST-RATE, LOST-RATIO